anshumandwivediusa/java-notes/06. collections/qna_02.md

 **Answer:**

-* **Fail-fast** → Throws `ConcurrentModificationException` if the collection is structurally modified during iteration.
+* **Fail-fast** → The term Fail‑Fast is a conceptual name used in Java collections (and other systems) to describe behavior where an iterator or method immediately throws an exception if the underlying collection is structurally modified while being iterated.
+Throws `ConcurrentModificationException` if the collection is structurally modified during iteration.
 * **Fail-safe** → Iterates over a copy or snapshot, so modifications do not cause an exception.

 **Examples:**